-I went to a thrift store and purchased a button-up denim long sleeved shirt.
-I also purchased a pair of navy blue sweat pants.
+At a thrift store I purchased a button-up denim long sleeved shirt.
+Also, I purchased a pair of navy blue sweat pants.

 Total Spent: $10

 My son got the idea for the scary scarecrow costume from his Millsberry character, who wore this costume for Halloween.
-I bought the pumpkin head at Michael’s.
+At Michael’s, I bought the pumpkin head.
 I had an artistic friend draw the scary face.

 It was a fun scarecrow costume to make.
 And it was a huge hit on Halloween night.

 This is my son LeeVi dressed up in a Scarecrow costume.
 He is a little guy and it was hard to find him a costume that fit.
 So I figured why not put some old clothes to use.
 I had a red hat lying around the house, gray corduroy pants and a plaid orange and white shirt.